 - Use ovulation predictor kits (aka OPKs or ovulation tests) to figure out when ovulation returns so you can time intercourse effectively.
 The form of birth control you were previously using does not change the efficacy of these methods.

-All of these are safe, healthy ways to optimize yourself for pregnancy.
+All of these are safe, healthy ways to optimize yourself for pregnancy when coming off the depo shot.

 As always, use your doctor when you have concerns, but especially if it’s been 24 months since your last depo shot, and you’re still not having regular periods or if you haven’t conceived 12 months after having normal periods again (if you’re 35 or over, contact your provider after 6 months instead).

-Learn more about getting pregnant after all forms of birth control here.
+Learn more about getting pregnant after all forms of birth control.